AlexanderRajan/RajanBlog/_posts/2020-08-31-Motor-chapter.md

 * Skeletal muscle

    These are what most people think of when they think “muscle.”
 The attach to bones with tendons, and exert force on your skeleton to create movement and exert force on objects.

+   !(bone tendon muscle)[https://training.seer.cancer.gov/images/anatomy/muscular/muscle_structure.jpg "Bone, tendon, muscle"]
+   Muscles are connected to your bones via tendons.
+While you can train and grow muscles with exercise, your tendons and bones pretty much stay the same.
+Make sure you don't overwork your tendons!
+They don't recover as quickly as muscle.

-   AKA "voluntary muscle" because they are the muscles that move when you choose to make a movement.
+   Skeletal muscles are also called "voluntary muscles" because they are the muscles that move when you choose to make a movement.
 They are voluntarily contracted (and in reflexes) to move your body by moving your skeleton.

    There are two types of skeletal muscles: fast twitch and slow twitch fibers.

    * Fast twitch muscles generate a lot of force quickly, but also tire quickly.
 They are used mostly in high intensity exercise like lifting weights and sprinting.